aflors1/Histopathologic-Cancer-Detection/README.md

 # Histopathologic-Cancer-Detection

-This repository stores the code used to complete this[ Kaggle competition]([url](https://www.kaggle.com/c/histopathologic-cancer-detection/overview)).
+This repository stores the code used to complete this Kaggle competition: https://www.kaggle.com/c/histopathologic-cancer-detection/overview.
 The goal is to correctly label images that have pixels of tumor tissue to detect for cancer.